winitzki/scall/tutorial/programming_dhall.md

 Let us show a workaround that mitigates (but does not eliminate) the problem of exploding normal forms.

-The trick for mitigating the growth is based on two features of Dhall:
+The trick for slowing the growth is based on two features of Dhall:

 - A merge expression will not expand under lambdas if Dhall is unable to make a static decision about a union type.
 For example, `merge { None = p, Some = q } (if b then Some x else None)` will substitute `x` into `q` only if `b` is a **statically known value**.
 When Dhall cannot statically decide if `b` is `True` or `False` then the merge expression will stay unexpanded.
-This will get rid of the problem of expression growth, even if the code of `q` uses `x` several times.
+This will prevent expression growth even if the code of `q` uses `x` several times.
 - Dhall cannot recognize that certain functions always return `True`.
 If we use such a function instead of `b` in `if b then Some x else None` then Dhall will not be able to simplify that expression into `Some x`.

-In this way, we can trick Dhall into avoiding a normal form expansion under lambda.
+In this way, we can trick Dhall into doing fewer  normal form expansions under lambda.

 Here is a generic helper function that reduces the growth of normal forms:
 ```dhall